The mestiza muse

 There are many curly hair accessories available.
 Not all regular hair accessories work well for curls.

-Curly hair needs accessories that are gentle on the strands.
+Curly hair needs accessories that are gentle on the hair strands.
 You can check out my post on the best curly hair accessories, such as satin scrunchies and silk pillowcases.

 Conclusion